In this activity, children will discover that trees have a lifecycle that is similar to that of other living things.

 Doing the Activity

-Trees have a lifecycle that includes birth, growth, injury, disease, aging, and death.
-The next time you are in the presence of trees, ask children to identify the various stages of a tree’s life.
+The next time you are at a park or among trees, ask children to identify the various stages of a tree’s life.

 - Are trees alive?
 How do you know?